AnelMusic/FASTAI_Arabic_MNIST_Character_Classification/README.md

 5. Create a new Pull Request

 ## Acknowledgements
-I'd like to thank the researchers for providing the dataset.
+I'd like to thank the researchers for providing the dataset:
 Ahmed El-Sawy, Mohamed Loey, Hazem EL-Bakry, Arabic Handwritten Characters Recognition using Convolutional Neural Network, WSEAS, 2017